CSVdB/PACT-code/README.md

 - "Like" button for events???
   * You can see you liked something already, and cancel your like
   * You can see who liked what things, includes links to their public profile
-- Allow to cut out a circle out of each picture, to be used instead
-  * Then finalize MVP design with Sander
 - Finish "coins" feature, and call it "experience" (ask Sander a better name)
 - Coach can see who joined his events, including a link to their public profiles
 - Put coming up coach organized workouts at the top of the newsfeed?